Inapproximability of Counting Permutation Patterns: Hardness of detecting left-aligned copies

 We shall construct two point sets $P$ and $T$ not necessarily in general position such that $P$ will represent the adjacency matrix of $G$ while $T$ will represent the adjacency matrix of $H$.
 Afterwards, the permutations $\pi$ and $\tau$ are obtained as reductions of a small clockwise rotation of the point sets $P$ and $T$ respectively.
-Observe that a sufficiently small rotation preserves all relative orderings.
+Observe that a sufficiently small rotation preserves all relative orderings between pairs of elements with non-equal coordinates.
+Alternatively, we can achieve the same relative position of points by mapping each point $(x,y)$ to a point $(x + \delta \cdot y, y - \delta\cdot x)$ for sufficiently small but positive~$\delta$.

-\paragraph{Constructing the pattern~$\pi$.} We start with the description of the set $P$.
+\subparagraph{Constructing the pattern~$\pi$.} We start with the description of the set $P$.
 It contains two points $a^P_1$ and $a^P_2$ defined as

 We refer to $a^P_1$ and $a^P_2$ as the \emph{anchors}.

 For each $i \in [k]$, we associate two pairs of points to the vertex $i$ defined as

 Every pair $A_i$ lies horizontally between the anchors and every pair $B_i$ lies vertically between the anchors.
 The pairs $A_1, \dots, A_k$ form together an increasing permutation of length $2k$ and the same holds for the pairs $B_1, \dots, B_k$.
 The pairs naturally impose a grid-like structure.
 We define the \emph{$A_i$-row} as the horizontal strip enclosed by the pair $A_i$, the \emph{$B_j$-column} as the vertical strip enclosed by $B_j$ and the \emph{$(A_i, B_j)$-cell} as their intersection.